13 Tenant Rights All Pennsylvania Landlords Must Know

 For landlords keen on upholding fair living conditions, partnering with a property management company for tenant selection is beneficial.
 That collaboration helps ensure compliance with PA rental laws and fosters a more inclusive and welcoming community for potential tenants.

-When a landlord markets or advertises an apartment or other property for rent, they need to be sure that the marketing upholds the Fair Housing Act or equally considers all tenants.
-In their property marketing, a landlord should focus on the amenities and features that make their properties attractive for prospective tenants.
 That approach adheres to the law and invites families of various backgrounds to find their next home in a welcoming community.
 By emphasizing these practical and inclusive aspects, you can show your commitment to serving diverse housing needs.

 • Requiring a co-signer